 Regardless of which southern tea cakes recipe one prefers, no one in the South can deny the crucial role tea cakes play in their heritage.
 They are almost part of a religious experience.
 My parents both describe in great detail the remembrances of southern tea cake cookies prepared by their mothers and grandmothers and even great grand mothers for special occasions or just regular days.
 But what makes a southern tea cake so darn special?

 What are Tea Cakes?

-Traditional Southern tea cakes recipe makes simple cookies with more of a cake like taste.
-They have been pared-down ingredient list that results in a simple flavor.
+A Traditional Southern tea cakes recipe makes simple cookies with more of a cake like taste.
+They have been pared-down ingredient list which results in a simple flavor.
 The term “tea cake” comes from the fact that the cookie lends itself to being paired with a cup of hot tea.
 Ideal, but not necessary.
 Don’t be surprised if you find these cookies to be a tad on the bland side.
 They’re not meant to be as flavorful as the layered and deliciously flavored cookies we’re used to.
 That does not make them any less than incredibly tasty.
 Some say tea cakes remind them of sugar cookies but they remind me more of a pound cake in cookie-biscuit form.

-These tea cakes look like simple butter cookies (which is why they are sometimes called tea cake cookies) but they have a bit more of a cake consistency.
+These look like simple butter cookies (which is why they are sometimes called tea cake cookies) but they have a bit more of a cake consistency.
 To me, they are just plain fabulous.
 They are the best of both worlds.